TomaszRewak/MAGI/README.md

 MAGI system is a cluster of three AI supercomputers that manage and support all task performed by the NERV organization from their Tokyo-3 headquarter.

-Originally designed by Dr. Naoko Akagi, each of the three agents reflects a separate part of her complex personality:
+Originally designed by Dr. Naoko Akagi, each of the three AI agents reflects a separate part of her complex personality:
 - MELCHIOR • 1 - her as a scientist,
 - BALTHASAR • 2 - her as a mother,
 - CASPER • 3 - her as a woman.

-Those (often conflicting, yet complementary) agents often participate in a voting process in order to answer most challenging questions.
+Those (often conflicting, yet complementary) agents participate in a voting process in order to answer most challenging questions.

 <p align="center">
   <img src="https://raw.githubusercontent.com/TomaszRewak/MAGI/master/examples/example_1.gif" width=800/>